mkawick/Hearthstone/Hearthstone/ReadMe.txt

     CONSOLE APPLICATION : Hearthstone Project Overview
 ========================================================================

-// This application is made to be easily extinsible with new cards, new behaviors, etc. I used a
-// Data-driven model like many other card games on which I have worked.
+This application is made to be easily extinsible with new cards, new behaviors, etc. I used a Data-driven model like many other card games on which I have worked.

-// I took only a few short cuts.
-I wanted to
-// focus of building the most easily extinsible model that I could in the
-// limited time that I had.
+I took only a few short cuts.
+I wanted to focus of building the most easily extinsible model that I could in the  limited time that I had.

-// you may wonder why I went this route instead of using inheritance.
-I worked on Agricola, Ascension, and
-// quite a few other card games and having a purely data driven model is much more flexible.
+You may wonder why I went this route instead of using inheritance.
+I worked on Agricola, Ascension, and quite a few other card games and having a purely data driven model is more flexible and forces The AI to look at the merits of the cards rather than on particular cards.
+Plus, you can always inherit for special cases.
-// Since you mentioned thinking about the design for the future in the design doc...
+Since you mentioned thinking about the design for the future in the design doc...

-// It also means that the AI can be written in a way that doesn't look for specific cards
-// but looks for potential advantages based on card results as you apply a GA to it.
+It also means that the AI can be written in a way that doesn't look for specific cards but looks for potential advantages based on card results as you apply a GA to it.
-// In any case, I could easily have used an inheritance model, but if I am really thinking for the long-term
-// then a paramaterized model is a little better.
-This is especially true since none of the cards were truly
-// oddly behaved, although I was tempted with the legendary card, parameters were simply all
-// that was needed.
+In any case, I could easily have used an inheritance model, but if I am really thinking for the long-term then a paramaterized model is a little better.
+This is especially true since none of the cards were truly oddly behaved, although I was tempted with the legendary card, parameters were simply all that was needed.

-// I have added comments for each design doc element.
-You should be able to see how each rule
+I have added comments for each design doc element.
+You should be able to see how each rule is validatd.
-// is validatd.
 The overall design is pretty simple.
-I didn't bother with "attract" mode
-// or a menuing system since this was not called for.
-All tests were moved into
-// Testing .cpp and many global functions and objects were moved into Global.cpp.
+I didn't bother with "attract" mode or a menuing system since this was not called for.
+All tests were moved into Testing .cpp and many global functions and objects were moved into Global.cpp.

 The overall design is a hybrid, mostly taking advantage of C++ and encapsulation but avoid inheritance because it adds little in a purely data driven model.